partigabor/aromatica-old/content/items/Sichuan_pepper.md

 bibFile = "static/files/bibliography.json"
 +++

->The numbing, red or green fruits of East Asian prickly ash treesRelated to sansho.
+>The numbing, red or green fruits of East Asian prickly ash trees, related to sansho.
 See also sansho.

 <p style="text-align:center;">